craigmckeachie/a14_demo_manual/InstructorNotes.md

   - See the lab manual for more details on how to access and run the demos
 - If you miss lab or don’t finish a lab, you can pickup on the next one

+### Challenges
+- If students are finishing labs before other students and waiting or are requesting labs without as much direction you can point them to the `AngularChallengeManual.pdf`.

 ## Files

 - All pdfs referenced above (slides and lab manual) are provided in a zip file to both the instructor and students